Hone logo

 Problem Description

-You need to implement a BinarySearchTree class in JavaScript.
-This class should represent a binary search tree and support basic operations.
+You are tasked with creating a BinarySearchTree class in JavaScript.
+This class should support the following operations:

 Key Requirements: